FBI and DHS warn of potential ‘follow-on or retaliatory attacks’ following Trump assassination attempt - KVIA

 The new intelligence bulletin does not identify a specific or credible threat of an attack.
 However, the document says: “We cannot rule out the possibility” that some domestic violent extremists or other people may attempt follow-on or retaliatory acts of violence in response to the attempted assassination of Trump.

-CNN has requested comment from the FBI and DHS on the bulletin.
-Such threat assessments are routine in the aftermath of major security incidents.
+Intelligence assessments like the bulletin are routine in the aftermath of major security incidents.

 Politico first reported on the bulletin.